felipemotarocha/rock-clothing-client/README.md

     REACT_APP_API_URL=http://localhost:5000
 ```

-_You can change the value above if your API URL is different._
+_Of course you can change the value above if your API URL is different or if you want to deploy the application to something like Heroku, for example._

 Now you can run the application with: